ViCCo-Group/thingsvision/docs/AvailableModels.md

 ### Harmonization

 We provide [Harmonization](https://arxiv.org/abs/2211.04533) models from the [official repo](https://github.com/serre-lab/harmonization).
-The default variant is `ViT_B16`, however the following variants are available as of now:
+The following variants are available as of now:

 - `ViT_B16`
 - `ResNet50`